Class Descriptions 2017

-For the seventeenth year, we are excited to offer the Solo Spiritual Quest, an experience for answering deep personal questions, balancing and grounding one's life, and empowering one's personal gifts.
-Our past quest participants have ranged in age from 18 to their 60’s, with extraordinarily varied backgrounds.
+For the 21st year, we are pleased to offer the Solo Spiritual Quest, an experience for answering deep personal questions, balancing and grounding one's life, and empowering one's personal gifts.
+Our past quest participants have ranged in age from 18 to their 70’s, with extraordinarily varied backgrounds.

 While the quest has roots in ancient ceremonies that have occurred in many cultures around the world, it maintains its relevance and power for us modern people.
 This is because the very act of being alone for four days and nights, and fasting within the rhythms of nature, brings you to a threshold of teaching and centering.
 The unessential tends to be stripped away, allowing you to discover what is real and necessary for you at this time.
 Some have quested to sort out important decisions, some to empower underused gifts, and some to shed the complicating “chaff” that modern life bestows.
 Some of our questers repeat the quest every few years.

 Like most significant learning events, the quest does require sacrifice and usually has challenges that tend to be unique for each quester.
 It is not an experience to undertake out of mere curiosity because it requires a significant commitment.
 However, the strength you find within yourself, and your willingness to go to the edge of the unknown to learn, create an experience that you can draw on for a lifetime.